NRR-Phi: A Typed External Text-to-State Interface and Update Contract for Inspectable Ambiguity-State Maintenance: Introduction

 \subsection{The Early Semantic Commit Problem}

 Large language models (LLMs) have achieved remarkable capabilities in natural language understanding and generation.
-However, these systems share a fundamental architectural characteristic: they commit to interpretations early in the inference process, often before sufficient context is available to disambiguate.
+However, deployed inference interfaces typically return one resolved response, which creates pressure toward early commitment when context is still incomplete.

 Consider the input: ``I want to quit my job, but I also don't want to quit.''
-A standard LLM must produce a response, which requires committing to an interpretation of this ambivalent statement.
+A standard one-response interface must produce an output, which pushes the system toward one pole of this ambivalent statement.
 Typical responses either: \begin{itemize} \item Select one pole of the ambivalence as primary (``It sounds like you're leaning toward staying...'') \item Reframe the ambivalence as a problem requiring resolution (``Let's make a pros and cons list...'') \item Request clarification (``Which feeling is stronger?'') \end{itemize}

-Each of these responses presupposes that the ambivalence \textit{should} be resolved.
-The system cannot maintain both interpretations as valid, coexisting states.